Projects

 This is my attempt — largely based off Karpathy’s idea of an LLM-maintained wiki, with a few ‘tweaks’.
 For example, a dreamer protocol that learns from leading research on how sleep works in humans, and simulates those activities as a way to enable ‘forgetting’.

-The starter kit — try it out, and tell me what you think · under construction
+The starter kit — a persistent AI character on plain markdown + Git: soul, memory, dreams.
+Try it out, and tell me what you think.

 I’ve always been taught that wealth management is a skill necessary for every individual to learn, regardless of how much actual wealth you have.
-The core principle I follow: (i) identify and track your cost of living; (ii) earn, save and invest your money until your returns from investments exceed your cost of living; (iii) once this is done, you are financially free.
+The core principles I follow: (i) identify and track your cost of living; and (ii) earn, save and invest your money until your returns from investments exceed your cost of living.
+Once this is done, you are financially free.
 You may spend your time as you please — if you discover productive ways of doing this, you might just encounter wealth beyond measure.

-This dashboard is the skeleton of a tool I use to track my investments.
-Included is an approach I use to screen, evaluate, set stock alerts for, and actually buy stocks, based heavily on the teachings of Aswath Damodaran, the dean of valuations.
+The GitHub link holds no tool — just a README describing the architecture, meant to be shown to your daemon as a short construction project.
+Let it build the dashboard for you, and adapt as you go based on your own preferences.
+Included is the approach I use to screen, evaluate, set stock alerts for, and record stock purchases — based heavily on the teachings of Aswath Damodaran, the dean of valuations.
 I aim to track how the returns of my portfolio measure compared to the index.
 Would love for you to try it out for yourself, and suggest improvements.

 Early on at Dalberg, I noted the unreliable mechanisms that survey and data collectors deploy in the field, and the implications that has on how decisions are made in the country.
 What if administrators could access high-quality, real-time, accurate data reflecting key datapoints?
 What impact would that have on the way a country is governed?